 And speaking of training, here is a blog post regarding treats for training.

 And lastly, I’ve put together a page of helpful things you might want to bring when picking up your puppy; whether driving or flying.

 This blog post might also be helpful as it explains the prep before the Puppy Delivery Day and what goes home with each puppy.

-Hopefully, all these pages will be helpful in making that transition with your new puppy! 🙂
+Hopefully, all these pages will be helpful in getting ready for your puppy and making that transition with integrating your new puppy into your life! 🙂

 Very helpful!
 It’ll give me something to do while I wait to make me feel like I’m moving towards my goal!